 Lives and works in New York, NY.

 Stella Zhong (b.
 1993, Shenzhen, China) lives and works in New York, NY.
 She holds a BFA in Glass from Rhode Island School of Design and an MFA from Yale University.
-Selected solo exhibitions include Chapter NY, New York; Fanta-MLN, Milan; Adams and Ollman, Portland, OR; and Guan Shan Yue Art Museum, Shenzhen.
-Zhong has exhibited internationally at SculptureCenter, Queens, NY; The Aldrich Contemporary Art Museum, Ridgefield, CT; Galerie Marguo, Paris; in lieu, Los Angeles, CA; Peana, Mexico City; Mana Contemporary, Jersey City; HUA International, Beijing; M 2 3, New York; and more.
+Zhong has had solo exhibitions at Chapter NY, New York; Fanta-MLN, Milan; Adams and Ollman, Portland; and Guan Shan Yue Art Museum, Shenzhen; among others.
+Zhong has exhibited internationally at SculptureCenter, Queens, NY; The Aldrich Contemporary Art Museum, Ridgefield, CT; Galerie Marguo, Paris; in lieu, Los Angeles, CA; Peana, Mexico City; YveYANG, New York; Mana Contemporary, Jersey City; HUA International, Beijing; M 2 3, New York; and more.
 Her work has been reviewed on ArtAsiaPacific, Mousse Magazine, Texte zur Kunst, The New York Times, Art in America, among others.
+In 2024, Zhong will have solo exhibitions at The Intermission, Piraeus, GRC and Antenna Space, Shanghai, SHN.